Investigation: How tall is Kings’ Marvin Bagley III? Answers ... and more questions?

 Many players are being listed as an inch shorter than before, including Zion Williamson, Joel Embiid and Isaiah Thomas.
 Boston Celtics rookie sensation Tacko Fall lost two inches, going from 7-7 to just 7-5.
 Former MVP Kevin Durant actually gained an inch, but that’s because he always preferred to be listed at 6-9.

 Fans have long suspected some players of inflating their listed heights.
-Most of the downward adjustments appear to be due to players being measured without shoes now, but some players are being listed at the same height.
+Most of the downward adjustments could be due to players being measured without shoes now, but some players are being listed at the same height.
 That includes Hield, Bagley and each of the other six returning players on the Kings roster.
-Some may find that odd — and maybe the debate will continue to rage on the internet — but the league office is unlikely to question the team’s certified measurements.

-The Kings could not say Monday whether players were measured with or without shoes last season.
+Some may find that odd – and maybe the debate will continue to rage on the internet – but the Kings told The Bee late Monday night there’s a good reason for that.
+They were measured without shoes last year, too.

 Sacramento Kings preseason schedule